The TV serialisation of Sally Rooney’s novel arrives.

 I read the source novel last year, and was utterly blown away by it.

 It’s not always an easy watch, and like the book is emotionally quite raw.
-Unlike the book, which sometimes has an slight undertow of sardonic black humour amidst the introspection, the TV adaptation is probably more straightforwardly dramatic.
+Unlike the book, which sometimes has an slight undertow of laconic black humour amidst the introspection, the TV adaptation is probably more straightforwardly dramatic.

 It is a beautiful piece of work.
 I don’t like it quite as much as the book, but that’s hardly a criticism given what I think of that.
 But I do like this adaptation an awful lot.